LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 ### So Why Isn't Everyone Using These?

 If the technology exists and works well, why isn't real-time power monitoring standard practice in live events?
-My friend Owen (a production manager with extensive touring experience) nailed the answer:
+My friend Owen nailed it:

-> "It's an amazing point because nobody wants to pay for an electrical systems person on a show (except very very large shows like Beyoncé).
+> It's an amazing point because nobody wants to pay for an electrical systems person on a show (except very, very large
+> shows like Beyoncé).
 Why pay for a chair that doesn't 'do' anything?
-Why worry when the PM does head math and says 'probably 150 amps a leg, don't worry'.
-It's very common for PMs to use head math in the shop, and then double the distros onsite not to worry about it."
+Why worry when the PM does head math and says '
+> probably 150 amps a leg, don't worry.'
+It's very common for PMs to use head math in the shop and then double the distros
+> onsite not to worry about it.

 This cuts to the heart of it.
 The industry has normalized a particular way of managing risk: oversize your distro capacity, do rough calculations, and trust experienced technicians to figure it out on-site.
 It *usually* works, and when it does work, there's no visible value from the monitoring that could have told you everything was fine.